madhug-nadig/articles/_posts/2017-12-04-understanding-random-forests-and-scikit-implementation-machine-learning.md

     df = pd.read_csv(r".\data\chronic_kidney_disease.csv") #Reading from the data file
 ```

-The first thing is to convert the non-numerical data elements into numerical formats.
+Then non-numerical data elements have to be converted into numerical formats.
 In this dataset, all the non-numerical elements are of Boolean type.
 This makes it easy to convert them to numbers.
 I've assigned the numbers '4' and '2' to positive and negative Boolean attributes respectively.

 ```
     def mod_data(df):